hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/expressions.md

 ### Literal Scalars

 Sometimes, however, it could be useful to provide literal values to the engine.
-In this case, for example, a value such as `'ACTIVE'` won't be parameterize with a placeholder but will show up *as is* in the query.
+In this case, for example, a value such as `'ACTIVE'` won't be parameterized with a placeholder but will show up *as is* in the query.
 This provides more information to the optimizer, while defeating engine cache at the same time.